finbourne/lusid-sdk-csharp-preview/sdk/docs/AborApi.md

             var apiInstance = new AborApi(config);
             var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to list the TimeVariant properties for the Abor.
 Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the Abor.
 Defaults to returning the latest version of each Abor if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing Abor; this              value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = filter_example;  // string | Expression to filter the results.
 For example, to filter on the Abor type, specify \"id.Code eq 'Abor1'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Abor' domain to decorate onto each Abor.
 These must take the format {domain}/{scope}/{code}, for example 'Abor/Manager/Id'. (optional)